Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 1. Start the Game: Download and run the `ClassroomWars.py` file in your Python environment.
 2. Choose Your Character: Pick from 6 distinct classroom archetypes, each with its skillset.
 3. Battle Opponents:
      a.
-Use basic attacks or special moves based on your stamina.
+Use attacks based on your character's skillset in accordance with your stamina.
      b.
 Outlast your opponents by reducing their health to zero.
 4. Win the Game: Be the last player standing to earn the title of Pinakapabibo!